rmartin1985/word-day-scheduler/README.md

 * Upon loading the page, the user will see a screen with the header Work Day Scheduler.
 The current date will also be displayed at the top.
 * This tool is focused solely on the 9-5 work day but could easily be adapted for more hours in a day if needed.
-* Each hour has a text box next to it for the user to add a task that they need accomplised by.
+* Each hour has a text box next to it for the user to add a task that they need accomplished by.
 * The hour blocks are also color coded to keep the user on track to fullfull their goals.
     * The future hours are colored "green" to alert the user that they still have time to finish this task.
     * The current time block is colored "red" in order to alert the user that this is urgent needs to be completed.
     * The past events are colored "grey" to show that these are no longer needed.
-* When the user clicks on the blue disk icon button, their task is then saved in to local storage so that if they revist the page they won't lose their schedule when they refresh the page
+* When the user clicks on the blue disk icon button, their task is then saved in to local storage so that if they revist the page they won't lose their schedule when they refresh the page.

 The above meet the requirements for the challenge for this week thus making this tool a MVP.